It is surprising how few insurance agencies have adopted SEO as a lead generation strategy for their business.

 Analyzing your website’s performance with these tools will let you know if your efforts are working or not and guide your decision making when optimizing pages.

 It is also good to analyze your competitors’ websites that you can see are ranking well in Google.

 If you notice optimizations on their sites then you may want to make similar optimizations to your site.

 Keeping an eye on competitors is a great way to keep your own site up to date and optimized for SEO.

 I just gave you a clear outline of 16 steps to SEO for insurance agents that is proven to work.

-Or you could hire us to take care of all of this and a whole lot more for you.
+Or you could learn some hiring tips and hire us to take care of all of this and a whole lot more for you.

 Saving you a bunch of time and money on your SEO and lead generation efforts.

 Either way, the time to do something is now.
 So, don’t wait any longer, let’s start.